 Pay some attention to your roof and gutters.
 Are they covered with leaves and debris?
 Of course, they are.
 Now is the perfect time to call your unsuspecting friend with an extension ladder!
 Not sure how to ask for help, try this: Hi (insert friends name)!
 Do you have plans this weekend? <No.> Great, swing by my house and help me clean my gutters, bring your ladder! (offer to supply snacks/refreshments).

 Masonry likes to form sneaky cracks that can lead to loose bricks.
 Treat yo’self to a professional and get it taken care of before it becomes a major issue.
 If you are feeling handy, for $6 you can purchase a tube of grey concrete/masonry sealant.
 No flannel shirt and vest required.

 It’s always a good idea to inspect your attic too.
-Squirrels and birds get cold and like to hang out inside, they also like to gnaw at trim and wreak havoc while no one is paying attention.
-Don’t get bested by vermin, seal up any holes before they find them.
+Squirrels and birds get cold and like to hang out inside.
+They also like to gnaw at trim and wreak havoc while no one is paying attention.
+Don’t get bested by vermin!
+Seal up any holes to prevent animals from getting inside.

 Now is also the time to change the batteries out in your smoke/carbon monoxide detectors.
-Don’t let them start chirping at you in the middle of the night, you’ll never figure out which one it is.
-Want a deal on batteries and have Prime?
+Don’t let them start chirping at you in the middle of the night – you’ll never figure out which one it is.
 Amazon Basics 9 Volt Batteries are a steal!

 Freezing temps in the forecast?
 Make sure to let your faucets drip!
 Frozen pipes like to burst and plumbers like to put their kids through college on what they charge you for repairs.
 A frozen pipe that does not burst yields the COLDEST shower you will ever take.